HISTORY

 The membership of the Shrine of North America continues to decline at an alarming rate.
 In fact, every 24 hours, the Shrine loses 46 Nobles.
 While this statistic is shocking, with a cooperative effort throughout Shrinedom, it is not irreversible.

-Richard G. Burke of Buford, Georgia, is serving his 10th year as a member of the Boards of Directors for Shriners International and Shriners Children’s™.
-He was elected Imperial Potentate, head of the 12-member body that helps govern the Shriners fraternity, during the Shriners 2024 Imperial Session held June 30 through July 4 in Reno, Nevada.
+Brad T. Koehn of Topeka, Kansas, is serving his ninth year as a member of the Boards of Directors for Shriners International and Shriners Children’s™.
+Koehn was elected Imperial Potentate, part of the 12-member body that helps govern the Shriners fraternity, during the Shriners 2025 Imperial Session held June 29-July 3 in Atlanta, Georgia.

 Education